Posts

 California Penal Code § 638.50(c), which is part of the California Invasion of Privacy Act (CIPA), places considerable restrictions on companies that use trap and trace devices.
 The statute defines a trap and trace device as “a device or process that captures the incoming electronic or other impulses that identify the originating number or other dialing, routing, addressing, or signaling information reasonably likely to identify the source of a wire or electronic communication, but not the contents of a communication.”
 A person, company, or other entity that wishes to use a trap and trace device must first obtain a court order.

 The CIPA, codified as Cal.
-Penal Code 630, often serves as the basis for lawsuits against companies accused of illegally wiretapping or eavesdropping on customer conversations.
+Penal Code 630, often serves as the basis for lawsuits against companies accused of unlawfully wiretapping or eavesdropping on customer conversations.
 The statute was enacted for the purpose of curbing the invasion of privacy that often results from the use of certain technologies that pose a threat to the free exercise of personal liberties.
 The CIPA extends civil liability for surveillance that uses technology generally, and the Trap and Trace Law specifically imposes civil liability and statutory penalties against companies that unlawfully install pen registers or trap and trace software without first obtaining a court order.

 Consumer Protection Class Action Filed Against United HealthCare

 The recent consumer protection class action lawsuit involving the trap and trace law was filed in the Los Angeles County Superior Court.
 The defendant in the case is United HealthCare Services, Inc., a private insurance company that provides health insurance plans to consumers.
 According to the lawsuit, United HealthCare installed a data collection process on its website, https://www.uhc.com, for the purpose of tracking and tracing the identity and source of visitors to the site.
-That data was then allegedly shared with TikTok, the popular but scandal-ridden social media company.
+United HealthCare allegedly worked with scandal-ridden social media company TikTok to unlawfully share the customer data.

 “Fingerprinting”